netscaler/netscaler-k8s-ingress-controller/docs/configure/ingress-config.md

         pathType: Exact
 ```

 (Deprecated as of k8s 1.22+) By default for Ingresses belonging to `extension/v1beta1`, paths are treated as `Prefix` expressions.
-Using the annotation `ingress.citrix.com/path-match-method: "exact"` in the ingress definition defines the Citrix ingress controller to consider the path for the exact match.
+Using the annotation `ingress.citrix.com/path-match-method: "exact"` in the ingress definition defines the Netscaler ingress controller to consider the path for the exact match.

 The following sample Ingress definition demonstrates how to set up Ingress for exact path matching: